GeeLaw/bibtex-ts/docs/TeX.md

 ### Rendering groups, virtual groups, equations and finishing up

-The dervied class should implement `RenderGroup`, `RenderVirtGroup`, `RenderMathInline` and `RenderMathDisplay` to render the contents.
+The derived class should implement `RenderGroup`, `RenderVirtGroup`, `RenderMathInline` and `RenderMathDisplay` to render the contents.
 When rendering a group or a virtual group, the method should push exactly 1 pair of `Char1` and `Char2` into `target`.
 Usually, `args.Char1[0]` should become the `Char1` pushed into `target`.
 When rendering an equation, the method should push exactly 1 pair of `Char1` and `Char2` into `target`.
 Usually, the pushed `Char1` should be empty so that no diacritical marks is put on the equation (if something in the equation itself needs a diacritical mark, it should be rendered within the equation).

 To finish rendering, implement `RenderAll`.